Chlodio: Medieval attestations

+Political situation at the time of Chlodio

+In the years that Chlodio was active, North Gaul changed from a Roman border province into an area where different powers lived side by side, against and with each other.
+Formally it was Roman, but in reality the empire largely let go of the region.
+Aetius, the influential general, campaigned there a number of times, but his influence was mainly based on negotiations, temporary garrisons and his Hunse allies.
+The Roman government relyed largely on the urban elites and bishops who guarded the order.

+In this power vacuum, the Frankish groups moved south deeper into the Roman interior.
+They were not devastating intruders, but a growing political player who operated alongside and sometimes with Rome.
+They conquered cities like Cambrai and built their own power base there, without immediately overthrowing Roman city life.
+With the arrival of the Franks, a new political reality arose in which they were no longer just a border people or foederati, but became regular players in the heart of Belgica Secunda.
+At the same time, other groups — Alemanns, Huns, Bagaudae — pressed the region, making the whole piece of temporary alliances and local power bases.

+Location of Dispargum and Thoringia

 This description of locations does not match the normal medieval and modern "Thuringia", which is far inland and east of the Rhine and distant from all known Frankish areas.

 Dispargum has therefore been interpreted many ways, for example possibly as Duisburg on the Rhine itself, or Duisburg near Brussels, or Diest, which is also in Belgium.
 The latter two proposals would fit the geography well, because they are within striking distance of the Silva Carbonaria, west of the Rhine, and close to Toxandria, which is known to have been settled by the Salians in the time of Julian the Apostate.
 It suggests that "Thoringorum" (genitive case) was actually referring to the "Civitas Tungrorum".
 This matches Gregory's previous mention in the same passage of how the Franks had earlier settled on the banks of the Rhine and then moved into "Thoringia" on the left side of the Rhine.